 SRE runbooks assume one process, one stack trace, one bad line.
 Agent failures are distributed across dozens of reasoning steps — the wrong premise gets laundered through 33 more calls before the user sees it.
 Here is the taxonomy, the triage, the postmortem.

 Most agent failures return HTTP 200.
 The dashboard stays green while the reasoning chain quietly compounds the wrong premise.
-Here is the triage runbook, the failure-mode field guide, and the postmortem template that survives non-deterministic systems.
+Triage runbook, failure-mode field guide, observability instrumentation, and postmortem template for non-deterministic systems.

 Train once, control the weights, call it sovereignty.
 Twelve months later the model is confidently wrong about pricing, policy, and headcount.
 The playbook for when to retrain, what to retrain on, and how to validate without breaking live agents.